AbeEgbezien06/Biometric-security-project-CYB-302-/README.md

 ## Overview

-This project implements a **biometric authentication system** using facial images.
+This project implements a **biometric authentication system** using facial images and fingerprint .
 It demonstrates the core concepts of a real-world biometric pipeline including:

 - Biometric data capture and organization
 - Image quality enhancement through preprocessing